 If you get a place in the exchange program, the selection committee will ultimately decide where you will study and whether the exchange will take place via the bilateral partnerships or via the ISEP network.
 At all partner universities you will receive full tuition waiver.

 Whether you prefer to go to an ISEP or a bilateral partner university, there is only one application for the Overseas Exchange Program and the selection committee will place you at one university.
 Please note: Space in this exchange program is very limited.
-Usually only every 4th student will get a spot in the program.
+Usually only every 3rd or 4th student will get a spot in the program.

 The accommodation and meal costs for a semester at an ISEP university are about 5,500 EUR (including room and board), regardless of the destination.
 The accommodation and meal costs for a semester at a bilateral partner university may vary, since room and board costs can vary considerably even within one country (usually between 4,500 EUR and 9,000 EUR).